omerkarabacak/teleport/docs/5.0/preview/cloud.md

 ### When will a security audit be available?

 The Teleport Cloud security audit starts in January.
-We will publish it in Q1 2021 after fixing any security issues found.
+We will work on fixing any security issues that are identified and publish it in Q1 2021.

 ### What does Teleport Cloud run in?